SchlenkR/applied_fsharp_challenge/artikel/2 - Writing stateless processing functions.md

 ### Amplifier

-Amplifying signals is a science for itself and one can spend a lot of money buying analog gear that sounds just "right" - where right is a completely subjective term based on user preferences.
+Amplifying signals is a science for itself and one can spend a lot of money buying analog gear that sounds just "right" - where right is a subjective term based on user preferences.
 For us, a simple solution will be enough: Amplification of a signal in our context means: Scale values linearly.
 We can do that like this:

 [Bild: Signal vorher - nachher]